Opposition Rahber Committee decision: PML-N to nominate its candidate for Senate chairman

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The opposition Rahber Committee has principally agreed that being the majority party, the PML-N will nominate its candidate for the post of Senate chairman, as a no-confidence motion against the current Chairman Sadiq Sanjrani will be moved on July 9.
+ISLAMABAD: The opposition Rahber Committee has agreed in principle that being the majority party, the PML-N will nominate its candidate for the post of Senate chairman, as a no-confidence motion against the current Chairman Sadiq Sanjrani will be moved on July 9.

 The names of Opposition Leader in the Senate Raja Zafarul Haq and Senator Musadiq Malik are under consideration for the prestigious office and the party will announce the name of its candidate in two days.

-Bilawal is currently using the chamber of PML-N President Shahbaz Sharif at the Parliament House that was allotted to him as Chairman of the Public Accounts Committee (PAC).

-ISLAMABAD: The opposition Rahber Committee has principally agreed that being the majority party, the PML-N will nominate its candidate for the post of Senate chairman, as a no-confidence motion against the current Chairman Sadiq Sanjrani will be moved on July 9.
+ISLAMABAD: The opposition Rahber Committee has agreed in principle that being the majority party, the PML-N will nominate its candidate for the post of Senate chairman, as a no-confidence motion against the current Chairman Sadiq Sanjrani will be moved on July 9.

 The names of Opposition Leader in the Senate Raja Zafarul Haq and Senator Musadiq Malik are under consideration for the prestigious office and the party will announce the name of its candidate in two days.